-Students will be required to travel back to their home campus, (KCU-KC campus, or KCU-Joplin campus), in April of fourth year.
+Students are required to travel back to the KCU-KC campus, KCU-Joplin campus in the spring semester of fourth year.
+Detailed information is sent out via email during your fourth year.
 Each student must successfully complete and receive credit for this course to qualify for graduation.
 This course is PASS/FAIL.